 Ignoring scale and proportion: Oversized furniture in small rooms makes spaces feel cramped; undersized pieces in large rooms create visual imbalance and emptiness.

 Failing to define zones: Ambiguous spaces confuse guests about intended use.
-Clear zoning through rugs, furniture arrangement, or lighting eliminates this confusion.
+Clear zoning through rugs, furniture arrangement, or lighting removes this confusion.

 Insufficient lighting layers: Relying on a single overhead fixture creates harsh shadows and visual fatigue.
 Multiple light sources at different heights provide flexibility and comfort.